mythril-forge/orizon-game-setting/chp00-introduction.md

 ### Growing Up on the Estate
 The player characters should mostly look fondly and sentimentally upon their childhood on the estate.
 Mabel Longriver would go through great lengths to raise her grandchildren.
-She instilled a working ethic through farm labor and business practice.
+She instilled a work ethic through farm labor and business practice.
 She would hire educational experts to come and train the children to read, wield a sword, or practice magic.
 Sometimes, she would take the children on vacations to see vast cities and grasslands, telling great stories of their history.
 Most of all, Miss Longriver spoiled her grandchildren, and tried her very hardest to make each of them as happy as they could be.